 Prevention

 While mitigation is forward looking and remediation is backward looking, the prevention of debris generation from active satellites is the tactical element of managing the space environment.
-This is the active role often categorized as ‘space traffic management, avoiding collisions in space between active satellites or between an active satellite and debris.
+This is an active role often associated with space traffic management, requiring the avoidance of collisions between active satellites or between an active satellite and debris.

 Collision Avoidance